 These standards provided a comprehensive management systems approach to organizational resilience, preparedness and business continuity widely applicable for private and non-profit organizations.
 (Please Note: When clicking these links, you will be exiting the Federal Emergency Management Agency (FEMA) web site.)

 As requirements for private sector preparedness and organizational resilience have evolved, the standards bodies that developed the PS-Prep adopted standards periodically have revised existing standards, developed new standards, and retired obsolete standards.
 PS-Prep must ensure its program incorporates the latest requirements from these standards.
 In May 2014, PS-Prep announced changes to the list of adopted standards that serve as the foundation of the program.
-In accordance with Department of Homeland Security Directive 078-01, “Adoption and Maintenance of the Department of Homeland Security National Standards,” certain standards which are no longer current were retired, and industry standards adopted to replace them.
-These standards were:
+In accordance with Department of Homeland Security Directive 078-01, “Adoption and Maintenance of the Department of Homeland Security National Standards,” certain standards which are no longer current and have either been retired or have been updated and superceded by more current versions have been replaced.
+The updated/retired standards are:

 - ASIS International SPC.1-2009, Organizational Resilience: Security, Preparedness and Continuity Management Systems – Requirements with Guidance for Use Standards